Bob Gill, so far.

 “When you point a finger at someone, remember, three fingers are pointed at you.”
 Ralph Waldo Emerson

-Most of the spreads are sparse with one image per page.
-Sometimes a single-sentence description will run along the bottom.
+Most of the spreads show a single image to a page.
+Sometimes a short description runs along the bottom.
 Gill’s work doesn’t need much of a description.
 It’s obvious.
-Not in a bad way, but obvious in the way that we often miss the hidden gem that’s right under our nose.
+Not in a bad way, but in the way it’s easy to miss those hidden gems that stare us in the face.

 Logo: John Page, sound recordist, spelled phonetically

 If you don’t have any of Bob Gill’s books, this is the one to buy.
-Even if you have two or three, it’s still a great addition to the library.
+Even if you have a couple, it’s still a great addition to the bookshelves.

 on Amazon.com